unicorn-23/GwasWA/README.md

 `pip install -r requirements.txt`

-To access GwasWA globally, add the GwasWA folder to the environment variable.
+To access GwasWA globally, add the GwasWA folder to the environment variable:

 `export PATH="/path/to/gwaswa:$PATH"`